When there is an emergency on an airplane…

 Project manager daily remediation standup

-Project managers leading this effort should meet briefly daily.
+Project managers leading this effort must meet briefly daily.
 It might sound like overkill to check in daily, but experience has shown that it’s important to align efforts and ensure a shared understanding.

 Standup team members to include: